Cooking white rice to perfection is hard enough, but have you ever tried creating mouth-watering brown rice using a pan and some boiling water?

 - Ease of Cleaning

 The first thing you should double down on when you’re looking for a rice cooker is capacity.

 How much rice you can rustle up is expressed in terms of cups of uncooked rice.
-Most of these manufacturers needlessly provides an off-size cup.
+Unfortunately, most of these manufacturers needlessly provide an off-size cup.
 For the sake of precision and consistency, always use the cup provided.

 For a single person or couple, smaller rice cookers with a 3-cup capacity or less are more than fit for purpose.
 Small families should find a 5-cup or 5 ½-cup cooker ideal.
-Step things up to 10-cup rice capacity rice cookers and beyond if you need to whip up large quantities of rice on a regular basis.
+Step things up to 10-cup rice capacity rice cookers and beyond if you need to regularly whip up large quantities of rice.

 Linked closely to size, you’ll need to think about how much space this thing takes up on the kitchen counter.

 If you have a huge kitchen and ample storage space, this is not such a concern.
-Anyone with limited kitchen counter real estate or anyone living in an apartment should make certain there’s enough space for the rice cooker in question.
+However, anyone with limited kitchen counter real estate or anyone living in an apartment should make certain there’s enough space for the rice cooker in question.

-We draw your attention to any of rice cookers that are especially compact or bulky then you can choose the smoothest fit.
+We draw your attention to any rice cookers that are especially compact or bulky, and then you can choose the smoothest fit.

 Retractable cords help ensure the cable doesn’t get tangled up in storage and streamlines storage itself.

 Avoid removable cords as these detachable alternatives are usually less reliable and awkward to use.